hagemt/node-koa-omnibus/README.md

 Put this at the front of your `koa@^2` middleware chain and get hacking.

 ## What do you mean?
-I want to try it.
+I want to try before I buy.

+Clone, then: `npm install && npm install koa && npm run demo` or:

 Slap this in `node server.js | bunyan` after `npm install koa koa-omnibus`: